How to Build a Simple IVR with Speech and Touch-Tone Input

 /webhooks/answerappended.
 Example:https://{random-id}.ngrok.app/webhooks/answer.
 Set the method toGET. - Set the Event URL to your ngrok URL with

 /webhooks/eventsappended.
 Example:https://{random-id}.ngrok.app/webhooks/events.
-Set the method toPOST. - Click Generate public and private key.
+Set the method toPOST. - Click Generate new application at the bottom.

 Link a Virtual Number

-- Navigate to Numbers > Buy Numbers and rent a number with Voice capabilities.
+- Navigate to Phone Numbers > Buy Numbers and rent a number with Voice capabilities.

-- Go back to Your Applications, select your IVR application, and link the new number to it.
+- Go back to Applications, select your IVR application, and link the new number to it.

 Handle the Inbound Call